 Strawberry Rhubarb Crisp is an easy fruit dessert made with fresh, sweet strawberries and tart rhubarb.
-It’s a refreshingly classic dessert that is perfect for warm spring and summer nights.
+It’s a refreshingly classic dessert that is perfect for warm summer nights.

-Fruit Crisps are one of the easiest non-chocolate desserts out there, and this Strawberry Rhubarb Crisp is a home run.
+Fruit Crisps are one of the easiest desserts out there, and this Strawberry Rhubarb Crisp is a home run.
 Served warm out of the oven with a couple scoops of vanilla ice cream on top?
-Well that there is a grand slam!
+That’s a grand slam!

 How to Make Strawberry Rhubarb Crisp

-- The topping is simply, flour, brown sugar, oats and nutmeg mixed together with some melted butter.
-This is sprinkled evenly over the top of the sugared fruit and when baked will become “crisp,” hence the name.
+- The topping is made with flour, brown sugar, oats, cinnamon and nutmeg mixed together with some melted butter and sprinkled evenly over the fruit layer.
+The topping gets crispy when it’s baked, hence the name.

-- That’s it!
-Bake in a 350 degree oven for about 40 minutes or until the top is golden and the fruit mixture is bubbly.
+- Bake in a 350 degree oven for about 40 minutes or until the top is golden and the fruit mixture is bubbly.
+Let it sit for 10-15 minutes to set before serving.

-This type of dessert does tend to spread out a bit when served, so I like to serve it in the lovely tart dishes (aff).
-They are like bowls but with a flat bottom and low sides!
-Of course this Strawberry Rhubarb Crisp is delicious on it’s own – sweet, tart, and totally refreshing.
-But it’s even better with a generous scoop of vanilla ice cream or fresh whipped cream on top!
+How to serve: This type of dessert does tend to spread out a bit when served, so I like to serve it in tart dishes (aff).
+They are like bowls but with a flat bottom and low sides.
+It’s even better with a generous scoop of vanilla ice cream or fresh whipped cream on top!

 Strawberry Rhubarb Crisp